Rietta1/IternDevOps_Projects-/ProjectCICD_DockerAnsible/3AppServer_Docker.md

 ## WEBAPPS WEBSITE DEPLOYMENT AUTOMATION WITH CONTINUOUS INTEGRATION and CONTINOUS DEPLOYMENT.
-### DevOps Automation
+### DevOps Automation : Application Server with Docker

-DevOps automation refers to the use of tools, processes, and systems to automate various aspects of software development and IT operations.
-The goal of DevOps automation is to improve efficiency, speed up the software delivery process, and ensure consistent and reliable operations.
-Some examples of DevOps automation include continuous integration and delivery (CI/CD), infrastructure as code (IaC), configuration management, and monitoring and logging.
+Docker is a popular containerization technology that has become increasingly important in DevOps.
+When used together with an application server, Docker can provide a powerful platform for managing and deploying web-based applications in a DevOps environment.
+This Application servers is used to create containerized applications that can be deployed and managed using Docker.
+This approach can simplify the deployment process and make it easier to manage multiple versions of an application.

+Docker containers can be used to isolate application dependencies, ensuring that each application has the required libraries and resources.
+This can simplify the deployment process and help avoid version conflicts.

+Docker containers can be easily scaled up or down, depending on demand.
+This can help ensure that applications can handle varying levels of traffic and provide a good user experience.

 ### INTRODUCTION TO APPLICATION SERVER(DOCKER)

 #### Task
-**Build,Conternarize and Lunch the Webapps site through a CICI pipline.
-This pipeline consists of a Workstation Server pulling the website from git to the Application Tomcat Server which which is then containerized by docker then lunched**
+Build,Conternarize and Lunch the Webapps site through a CICI pipline.
+This pipeline consists of a Workstation Server pulling the website from git to the Application Tomcat Server which which is then containerized by docker then lunched

 SERVER REQUIRMENTS:
-- JAVA
+- Java
-- TOMCAT
+- Tomcat
-- DOCKER
+- Docker

 ![Screenshot 2023-02-08 012722](https://user-images.githubusercontent.com/101978292/217397916-0c21b85c-73fa-449a-b23a-a810280d2221.jpg)